 As technology continues to revolutionize the art world, more and more artists are turning to AI-generated artwork as a way to stand out from the crowd.
 Wirestock has also recognized the potential AI artwork holds.
 However, with the increased accessibility of AI tools, the market for AI art has become oversaturated, making it challenging for artists to get noticed and sell their creations.
 But not all hope is lost.
-Selling AI-generated artwork is still profitable for many creators out there.
+Selling AI art is still profitable for many creators out there.
 But, ironically, it has become much like the monetization of other forms of art—quality beats quantity.

 What exactly makes the market oversaturated?